Community Wellbeing Registered Nurse (Community Based)

 The Approaches to Community Wellbeing is a regional resource to 31 First Nations communities.
 The Approaches to Community Wellbeing provides expertise, support, services, and programming in community wellbeing (public health) to the region.
 The program also supports communities in the development, implementation, and monitoring of their own Approaches to Community Wellbeing.

 The Community Wellbeing Registered Nurse will be situated in a remote community to provide community wellbeing nursing services at the community-level.
 The Community Wellbeing Registered Nurse’s primary focus will be COVID-19 prevention and response.
 The position will also support the overall Approaches to Community Wellbeing as time allows.
+Applicants can be based anywhere across Ontario.

 The Community Wellbeing Registered Nurse will be accountable to the community-based Health Director and will also be accountable to a Community Wellbeing Nursing Manager at Sioux Lookout First Nations Health Authority.